Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 **Conclusion:** Time-series forecasting of civil war onset with this data was unsuccessful.
 Further research for this task could be performed with larger datasets to be able to harness the power of RNNs.

 # Conclusion
 All in all, we have seen that XGBoost outperformed Random Forests and MLPs in the binary classification of civil war onset.
-While geographically separated modelling did not improve predictive ability, it remained interesting to see that feature important somewhat coincided with the historical specificities of each geographical region.
+While geographically separated modelling did not improve predictive ability, it remained interesting to see that feature importance somewhat coincided with the historical specificities of each geographical region.
 At last, more work has to be done to improve time-series forecasting of rare events such as civil war onset.

 # References
 <a id="1">[1]</a> Pettersson, T., & Öberg, M. (2020).
 Organized violence, 1989–2019. _Journal of peace research_, 57(4), 597-613. <a href="https://journals.sagepub.com/doi/pdf/10.1177/0022343320934986">link</a>